 Days

-- Second Thursday of March: Kidney Day
+- Fourth Thursday of April: Love Your Thighs Day

 Why do you keep falling for the same type?